+Tracy Myhill

-Tracy Myhill Tracy Myhill Health and Care Standards This report is presented under the following headings which are set under NHS Wales Health and Care Standards published April 2015.
-Staying Healthy Supporting People to manage their own health and wellbeing Safe Care Protecting People from harm and supporting people to protect themselves from harm Effective Care Providing the right care and support for people, as locally as possible, and empowering each person to contribute to their own care Dignified Care Ensuring people are treated with dignity and respect and treat others the same Timely Care Giving people timely access to services based on clinical need and ensuring that their care meets their own needs and responsibilities Individual Care Treating everyone as an individual, ensuring that their care meets their own needs and responsibilities Our Staff and Resources Providing information about how we manage our own resources and make careful use of them
+Health and Care Standards

+This report is presented under the following headings which are set under NHS Wales Health and Care Standards published April 2015.

+Staying Healthy Supporting People to manage their own health and wellbeing ce.
+Leadership Safe Care Protecting People from harm and supporting people to protect themselves from harm Governance, Staff and Staying Co.
+Effective Care Providing the right care and support for people, as locally as possible, and empowering each person to contribute to their own care covernance, Leadership anor covernance, Leadership anor Staff and Resources Staying Healthy Individual Person Dignified Care Ensuring people are treated with dignity and respect and treat others the same Care Care Care Care Care Care Timely Care Giving people timely access to services based on clinical need and ensuring that their care meets their own needs and responsibilities Timely Care Effective Care Dignified Care Dignified Care Dignified Care Dignified Care Individual Care Treating everyone as an individual, ensuring that their care meets their own needs and responsibilities Care Care Care Leadership and Accountab Our Staff and Resources Providing information about how we manage our own resources and make careful use of them